 We have experience advising and representing employers in employment law procedures and policies, and dealing with difficult situations involving employees.
-It is imperative to get early advice to look at the best strategies to protect business objectives, and avoid potential problems.
+It is imperative to get early advice on strategies to protect business objectives, and avoid potential problems.

 The law in the area of employment is never static, and we provide advice on changes in legislation and regulation so that businesses stay up to date.
 We assist our clients with employment law matters across all stages of the business life cycle.

 Preparing HR policies and procedures.
-It is good practice to ensure that HR policies and procedures and staff handbooks are up to date and comply with all recent law.
-We can make proactive recommendations to ensure a well-maintained reputation.
+It is good practice to ensure that HR policies and procedures, and staff handbooks are up to date and comply with recent law.
+We make proactive recommendations to ensure a well-maintained reputation.

 Disciplinary and dismissal procedures.
 When difficult situations with employees arise, we can assist with disciplinary, ill-health, grievance and capability investigations, and advise on correct dismissal procedures and redundancy processes.
 If necessary, we represent employers through ACAS conciliation and proceedings before Employment Tribunals and Courts.

 Drafting and negotiating Settlement Agreements.
 Negotiating director’s service agreements is a specific requirement and covers all the required areas of an employment contract for a key board member.
 It is imperative that this agreement is well drafted and water tight.

 Business re-organisation, TUPE, mergers, and acquisitions.
 Business re-organisation often means a change of employees, whether it is through a merger, acquisition or business reorganisation.
 We advise on how to manage this change with the right procedures and documentation.